Prometheus Explained: Breaking Down The Ending

 At what point does faith stop making sense?

 One of the more frustrating and underdeveloped elements of "Prometheus" is the relationship between scientific discovery and religious faith.
-Like Darwin's discoveries regarding human origins and evolution before them, Shaw and Holloway's discovery that humanity itself was created by alien beings has enormous implications for our self-conception as a species and the foundations of our faith.
+Like Charles Darwin's discoveries regarding human origins and evolution before them, Shaw and Holloway's discovery that humanity itself was created by alien beings has enormous implications for our self-conception as a species and the foundations of our faith.
 However, this is more or less met with a shrug by the team of contractors and scientists that are along with them on the mission.
 Shaw herself is the only character that maintains her faith, making it a point to hold on to a crucifix at different key moments.

 Granted, she spends a lot of the movie just trying not to get killed by various alien monsters, but she also never has a chance to explain how her faith remains unshaken despite her research upending everything we've previously believed or imagined about the origins of humanity.
-There are vague allusions to Shaw's faith in her philosophical stance that if the Engineers created us, "who created them?" but there's not a real sense of how the Christian faith specifically, (or any other religion for that matter), can accommodate the Engineers and their ability to create entire other races of beings into its theology, and how that keeps her moving forward in the face of literal and existential horrors.
+There are vague allusions to Shaw's faith in her philosophical stance that if the Engineers created us, "who created them?"
+But there's not a real sense of how the Christian faith specifically (or any other religion for that matter) can accommodate the Engineers and their ability to create entire other races of beings into its theology and how that keeps her moving forward in the face of literal and existential horrors.

 Chance and Ravel's bet was actually settled